BasedInc/libhat/README.md

    - `01 02` is allowed
    - `??
 01` is allowed

-In code, there are a few to initialize a signature from its string representation:
+In code, there are a few ways to initialize a signature from its string representation:

 ```cpp
 #include <libhat/scanner.hpp>